Call for Speakers

 - Lightning Talks

 We are interested in how-to sessions, case studies, conceptual discussions, best practices and even works-in-progress.
-Tell us who should hear you and why.
+Tell us who should attend your session and why.

 Here are some possible topics (and we’re sure you can imagine more):

 - Why choose WordPress over commercial or other open source CMSs?

 - How do you pitch WP to management?

 - Overcoming biases: it’s just for blogging, it’s insecure, etc.